 Dig out your pickaxe, buddy, because there be gold in these hills.

 For example, in my post apocalyptic novel, I realized that because the region had been evacuated due to a past environmental disaster.
 Therefore, the roads would be blocked with rusted out vehicles that stalled as people tried to take the main highways to safety.
-Since the region is now uninhabited, there wasn’t anyone to clear the roads afterwards– begging the question of how my characters were traveling in the first place with an SUV.
-Obviously, that large of a vehicle wouldn’t be able to slide between the cars on the typical US highway, but nor would it be able to stand up to long-term off-roading.
+Since the region is now uninhabited, there wasn’t anyone left or any reason to clear the roads afterwards– begging the question of how my characters were traveling in the first place with an SUV down hundreds of miles of desert highway.
+Obviously, that large of a vehicle wouldn’t be able to slide between the cars on the typical US highway, but nor would it be physically capable of long-term off-roading.

 Mentally, I tried to come up with some lame “but someone came through afterwards because of REASONS and cleared them” before I realized that this was actually a good opportunity to throw problems at my characters.
 Now, a trip that should have taken two days took WEEKS with all the rerouting issues, which eventually led to the destruction of their vehicle, which led to them obtaining horses, which was a huge problem because they didn’t know how to ride or care for horses, which turned out to still be the best move possible for them because they could now move in between the stalled cars.
 By the time I was done realizing how difficult this made things for my characters, I realized how much more sensible this made the situation for my antagonists: instead of assuring the reader that they never caught up with them because of unspecified REASONS, I could now point to the fact that they were stuck rerouting the same crappy roads my characters had struggled with.

 Instead of twisting your story into knots trying to make it convenient for your protagonist or so that things unfold exactly the way you picture them, examine those problems by themselves.
-What makes things difficult for you as a writer are often GREAT conflict for characters.
+What makes things difficult for you to puzzle out as a writer are often GREAT conflicts for characters.